p0nce/d-idioms/idioms/DConf 2022 Subjective Report.md

 - question: TLS defeats moving things across threads
 - `shared` not creating problems, according to Sebastiaan.
 Want to use the keyword.

-> Personal takeaway: **Futuristic talk, absolute must-see.** Even the type of D used is new and interesting.
+> Personal takeaway: **Futuristic talk, must-see.** Even the type of D used is new and interesting.
 This is like the talk "std::allocator is to allocation what std::vector is to vexation" except this time with concurrency.
 Library is here: https://github.com/symmetryinvestments/concurrency